hackingmaterials/matminer/docs_rst/index.rst

     $ cd matminer
     $ python setup.py develop

-Depending on how many of the required dependencies were already installed on your system, you will see a few or many warnings, but everything should be installed successfully.
+Depending on how many of the required dependencies were already installed on your system, you'll see a few or many warnings, but everything should be installed successfully.

 --------
 Overview